By: Nick Stevens

 Identify all of your marital assets and debts and consider how you would propose to divide those.
 Know what it takes to live each month and to provide for yourself and your family, and consider how you would do this on one income if you had to.
 Be cognizant of child support and a potential request or need for alimony, and how this would impact you financially.

 6. Let go of the anger and resentment

 Once you have given yourself time to heal, don’t hold on to all of the anger and pain of what happened in the past.
 This is especially true if you have kids.
 Make them your primary focus.
 Develop ways to get along and be cordial with your ex, at least for the sake of your children.
 This will create a healthier environment for everyone involved.

 7. Make your kids the number one priority

 Most importantly, develop a co-parenting schedule that is truly in your child’s best interest.
 Consider the bond and relationship your son or daughter shares with the other parent, despite how you may feel about him or her.
-Children are better served with having both parents actively involved in their life.
-So create a parenting plan that allows your child to enjoy meaningful time with mom and dad, if such schedule is appropriate in your situation.
+Children are better served by having both parents actively involved in their life.
+So create a parenting plan that allows your child to enjoy meaningful time with mom and dad if such a schedule is appropriate in your situation.

 Remember to weigh your options and give this decision the thoughtful consideration it needs.
-Do not file divorce on a whim
+Do not file for divorce on a whim.

 2. Do not blow through or dissipate marital assets